saulegoode/AivenExercise/README.md

 Edit the ibeacon.properties with appropriate values from console overview.

-**Create a Kafka topic in the Aiven console tab topics named demo-topic.**
+**IMPORTANT** Create a Kafka topic in the Aiven console tab topics named demo-topic.

 ## PostgreSQL setup: